-- 2.1 It is proposed to enter into a three-year licence agreement with CACI Limited at a cost of £6,650 per annum plus RPI and VAT.
-This will enable OPDC to access and use Paycheck, Paycheck Equivalised and Paycheck Equivalised Lifestage data directories for the years 2021, 2022 and 2023.
-All datasets are updated on an annual basis. - 2.2 Following receipt of the above data, income data will be compared with housing costs from data from the Land Registry, Right Move website and private rental market statistics from the Valuation Office.
-This information will be used by the OPDC Planning team in assessing the affordability of housing proposed in planning applications and to inform future planning policy work looking at bespoke planning guidance for different housing typologies. - 2.3 The Principal Housing Officer will hold a workshop summarising the key findings and analysis from the data, and how the data can be accessed and used for data analysis by the wider team. - 2.4 The licence terms and conditions allow OPDC to analyse, reference and publish Paycheck data in its own reports.
+- 2.1 OPDC originally entered into three-year licence agreement with CACI Limited for the supply of Paycheck, Paycheck Equivalised and Paycheck Lifestage data in August 2021 through Director Decision DD145.
+This current licence comes to an end on 23 August 2024 with a requirement to serve notice to renew on or before 23 May 2024. - 2.2 A new three-year licence agreement will be secured via the Transport for London Reseller and Associated Services Framework Agreement number: ICT1283 which will provide a compliant route to market.
+The cost per year to OPDC will be £9,870 plus RPI; VAT is expected to be wholly recoverable. - 2.3 This will enable OPDC to access and use Paycheck, Paycheck Equivalised and Paycheck Equivalised Lifestage data directories for the years 2024, 2025 and 2026.
+All datasets are updated on an annual basis. - 2.4 Following receipt of the above data, income data will be compared with housing costs from data from the Land Registry, Right Move website and private rental market statistics from the Valuation Office.
+This information will be used by the OPDC Planning team in assessing the affordability of housing proposed in planning applications and to inform future planning policy work looking at bespoke planning guidance for different housing typologies. - 2.5 The licence terms and conditions allow OPDC to analyse, reference and publish Paycheck data in its own reports.